Quantum asymmetry and noisy multi-mode interferometry

 Quantum asymmetry is a physical resource which coincides with the amount of coherence between the eigenspaces of a generator responsible for phase encoding in interferometric experiments.
 We highlight an apparently counter-intuitive behavior that the asymmetry may \emph{increase} as a result of a \emph{decrease} of coherence inside a degenerate subspace.
 We intuitively explain and illustrate the phenomena by performing a three-mode single-photon interferometric experiment, where one arm carries the signal and two noisy reference arms have fluctuating phases.
 We show that the source of the observed sensitivity improvement is the reduction of correlations between these fluctuations and comment on the impact of the effect when moving from the single-photon quantum level to the classical regime.
 Finally, we also establish the analogy of the effect in the case of entanglement resource theory.

 Superposition of quantum states is a fundamental principle of quantum mechanics and the ability to create and preserve coherent superpositions is the essential prerequisite for the realization of all kinds of quantum technologies.
 In recent years, the basic intuition that quantum superposition is a valuable and fragile resource has been formalized within the mathematical framework of quantum resource theories~\cite{Streltsov2016a,Chitambar2018,Wu2021}.
-The notion of quantum coherence is meaningful only in relation to a decomposition of the Hilbert space of the system into subspaces; usually the orthogonal eigenspaces of a physical (Hermitian) observable.
+The mathematical notion of coherence relies on the decomposition of the Hilbert space of the system into subspaces; usually the orthogonal eigenspaces of an observable.
 This is actually a subcase of the more general resource theory of quantum asymmetry~\cite{Gour_2008,Marvian2016}, where the resource is the degree to which a quantum state breaks a certain symmetry, defined in terms of a Lie group.
-Quantum asymmetry has been recognized as the relevant physical resource in a variety of operational settings: reference frame alignment~\cite{Bartlett2007,Vaccaro2008,Gour2009}, quantum thermodynamic tasks~\cite{,Lostaglio2015,Lostaglio2015b,Korzekwa}, quantum speed limits~\cite{Marvian2016b,Mondal2016a}, assessing macroscopic quantumness~\cite{Yadin2016,Kwon2017b,Frowis2018}, and, most importantly for this work, quantum metrology~\cite{Marvian2014a,Marvian2014,Marvian2016,Zhang2017i}.
+Quantum asymmetry has been recognized as the relevant physical resource in a variety of operational settings: reference frame alignment~\cite{Bartlett2007,Vaccaro2008,Gour2009}, quantum thermodynamic tasks~\cite{Lostaglio2015,Lostaglio2015b,Korzekwa}, quantum speed limits~\cite{Marvian2016b,Mondal2016a}, assessing macroscopic quantumness~\cite{Yadin2016,Kwon2017b,Frowis2018}, and, most importantly for this work, quantum metrology~\cite{Marvian2014a,Marvian2014,Marvian2016,Zhang2017i}.
 In this framework, the coherence of a quantum state with respect to the eigenspaces of an observable $G$ corresponds to the asymmetry with respect to the one-parameter group of translations $e^{\I \theta G}$; in the following, the term quantum asymmetry will be used to refer to this specific notion.

 In this work, we focus on a qutrit example, which is the simplest case where a non-trivial generator $G$ with a degenerate eigenvalue exists.
 Our main result is to show that the sensitivity to the phase $\theta$, which also quantifies the $G$-asymmetry, is increased for probe states that are more dephased in the degenerate subspace, thus effectively ``noisier'', in a sense that will be made more precise.
 Furthermore, we also show that a similar, yet less pronounced, behavior appears when the dephasing channel $\mathcal{E}$ is used for entanglement distribution.